The Shawshank Redemption (1994)

 1967 Parole Hearings Man: Well, are you?

-Red: Let me tell you something my friend.
+Red: [to Andy] Let me tell you something my friend.
 Hope is a dangerous thing.
 Hope can drive a man insane.

 Andy Dufresne: That's the beauty of music.
 They can't get that from you...
 Haven't you ever felt that way about music?